 For more information about therapeutic recreation at our College Hill Campus (Residential Treatment Center), contact Matt Schwendeman, OTR/L, in the Division of Occupational Therapy and Physical Therapy, 513-803-0841.

-For more information about therapeutic recreation at our Burnet Campus (inpatient services), contact Kelly Dreyer, OTR/L, in the Division of Occupational Therapy and Physical Therapy, 513-636-0690.
+For more information about therapeutic recreation at our Burnet Campus (inpatient services), contact Rebecca Rogers, MEd, OTR/L, in the Division of Occupational Therapy and Physical Therapy, 513-636-0690.

 Horseback riding is one way to improve the physical and psychosocial functioning of the patients we serve.